 The level of service you should expect from your old bank or building society will depend on whether there is an arrangement in place between your old bank and the new one.

 Where there is no arrangement, your bank or building society only has to provide a prompt and efficient service to help you close your account and it must return any money due to you.
 This includes any interest.

 Where there is an arrangement in place, your bank or building society must transfer any account balance and make arrangements in respect of direct debits and standing orders.
 If there are mistakes or delays in the transfer process which lead to bank charges, you shouldn't have to pay for them.

 For more information about banks and building societies and the services they offer, see Banks and building societies.

 You may also find the following information helpful:

-The Money Advice Service is a free, independent service.
-Their website has lots of useful information about financial products such as bank accounts, including comparison tables for different savings accounts.
-Their Money Advice Line can answer general enquiries about financial products and services.
+Money Helper is a free, independent service.
+Their website has lots of useful information about financial products such as bank accounts.
+They can also give you advice by phone and answer questions about financial products and services.